ZWolfgram/ZWolfgram.github.io/_posts/2023-11-11-2d-Animations-MatLibPlot-Python.md

 # 2d Animations MatLibPlot Python

-**Overview**
----
+## Overview

 Using just the MatLibPlot, one can create an animation video that is purely built into the python program without outside software.
 This a an extention of the post [1], but more centric towards a finite difference code.

 ## **Animation Code**